braddle/osf-resources/Kubernetes/README.md

 ### Imperative Configuration

-So far during the lab we have used declarative configuration (Using `kubectl` command to tell Kubernetes exactly what containers to spin up, how many replicas to run and how to expose the Service).
-This is great for a demonstration but trying to maintain a large number of high demand microservices doing this not maintainable.

-So instead of manually configuring this we can use YML files to configure.
+So far we have configured using declarative commands to manually configure what we want Kubernetes to do.
+We need to know what the current start of the cluster is to make changes to it.

+Alternatively we can use YML files to provide Kubernetes with our Desired State.
+Kubernetes will make any changes to the cluster when we `apply` these files to the cluster.

 These files can be stored within your project repository and run by your pipelines to automate deployments and service configuration.

 #### Create a deployment